Signs of Distress

 These behaviors may be related to ongoing depression or anxiety and may be due to problems in relationships, past trauma, addictions, eating disorders, grief and loss, etc.

 It is possible that any one of these signs, in and of itself, may simply mean that a student is having an “off” day.
 Please note, any one serious sign (e.g., a student writes a paper expressing hopelessness and/or thoughts of suicide) or a cluster of smaller signs (e.g., emotional outbursts, repeated absence, a noticeable cut on the arm) necessitates an intervention.
-If you are not sure if a student’s behavior calls for a BIT referral, please contact the Office of Student Conduct at 304-696-2495 to discuss your concerns.
+If you are not sure if a student’s behavior calls for a BIT referral, please contact the Office of Student Advocacy and Accountability at 304-696-2495 to discuss your concerns.

 NOTE: In cases where a student’s behavior poses an imminent threat to you or another, contact the University Police immediately at 304-696-HELP (4357).